dennislee22/dennislee22.github.io/docs/cdw/snappy.md

 ## Compression Verification

 - By default, ZLIB compression is enabled for any managed ORC-based table in `Hive` engine in CDW unless specified.
 In this case, SNAPPY compression is enabled for `orc_snappy` table as highlighted in the testing procedure above.
-- Verify the compression method in the dataset file as shown below.
+- Verify the compression codec in the dataset file as shown below.

     ```bash
     # hive --orcfiledump /warehouse/tablespace/managed/hive/db1.db/orc/delta_0000001_0000001_0000/bucket_00000_0 | grep Compression